Sahusuman880/Random-Quote-Generator-Using-React/README.md

 # This is a Random Quote Generator application using react.

-# This application is created by using advance concepts like useEffect.
+# This application is created by using advance concepts like useEffect and Fetch.